j-alicia-long/me/README.md

 # PORTFOLIO-APP

 Hi, I'm Jennifer!
 I'm a full-stack web developer in the midst of getting my B.S.
 Computer Science degree.
-This my coding portfolio website, built from scratch in ReactJS with react-bootstrap.
+This my coding portfolio website, built from scratch in ReactJS with react-bootstrap and styled-components.
 Take a look!

 ### Running Locally
 To run this project locally follow these steps: